ibragimof/rsschool-cv/cv.md

 ## Resume
 **About me:**
 I'm from Uzbekistan, 28 y.o student of oriental sciences.
-Development and research in institute requires some programming skills, because it will reinforce all sciencific process.
+Development and research in institute requires some programming semantic, because it will reinforce all sciencific process.
 So I am going to learn coding in JavaScript.
 May be I will update this paragraph later.

 -----
-## Skills
+## semantic
 1. Graphic Design
 - Figma
 - Adobe Illustrator